- August 3-11

 On this Ecuador volcano trek

 , we will start by picking you up from the airport outside of Quito.
-We will drive to our hotel, have showers and meet for our orientation meeting to get acquainted with our group, the itinerary, the gear for the trek...etc.
-Please note that most flights arrive into Quito after dinner time, so we recommend either flying in the day before or making sure you have ample snacks for the flight.
-If you are flying in at a late hour, we will have our orientation meeting the following morning.
+Most flights arrive into Quito after dinner time, so we recommend making sure you have ample snacks for the flight.
+We will have our orientation meeting the following morning.

 Today is all about acclimatizing and sight seeing in Quito, which is at an elevation of 9,350 feet.
 After a relaxing morning and big breakfast we will head to our partnering gear store to try on mountaineering boots for our ascent of Volcano Cotopaxi.
 We will also make sure you have the appropriate clothing layers, and all other gear necessary for this trip.
 After sorting out our boots, gear and clothing, we will head into Old Quito for a tour of the city’s historic attractions.
 Quito was one of the first World Cultural Heritage Sites declared by UNESCO in 1978 and the central square is located about 16 miles south of the equator.
 We’ll visit some of Quito’s famous churches including la Compañia de Jesus and the Basilica del Voto Nacional.
 A couple hours for shopping and lunch on your own (with some suggestions by your guide) are set aside for today, after which we will rendezvous and travel back to our hotel for a big Ecuadorean dinner and relaxing evening.